arithmetric/aws-lambda-ses-forwarder/README.md

 5. If you have not configured inbound email handling, create a new Rule Set.
 Otherwise, you can use an existing one.

+6. Create a rule for handling email forwarding functionality.

+ - On the Recipients configuration page, add any email addresses from which you want to forward email.

+ - On the Actions configuration page, add an S3 action first and then an Lambda action.

+ - For the S3 action: Create or choose an existing S3 bucket.
+Optionally, add an object key prefix.
+Leave Encrypt Message unchecked and SNS Topic set to [none].

+ - For the Lambda action: Choose the SesForwarder Lambda function.
+Leave Invocation Type set to Event and SNS Topic set to [none].

+ - Finish by naming the rule, ensuring it's enabled and that spam and virus checking are used.

+ - If you get an error like "Could not write to bucket", follow step 7 before completing this one

+ - If you are asked for SES to attempt to add permissions to access lambda:InvokeFunction, agree to it.

-6. The S3 bucket policy needs to be configured so that your IAM user has read and write access to the S3 bucket.
+7. The S3 bucket policy needs to be configured so that your IAM user has read and write access to the S3 bucket.
 When you set up the S3 action in SES, it may add a bucket policy statement that denies all users other than root access to get objects.
 This causes access issues from the Lambda script, so you will